qgis/QGIS-Documentation/source/docs/documentation_guidelines/do_translations.rst

 In this case ``load_core_plugin`` is a unique reference identifier placed before an rst item that has a caption.
 The ref statement will be replaced with the text of the header and turned into a hyperlink.
-When the header this reference is refering to is translated, all references to this header will be automatically translated as well.
+When the header this reference is referring to is translated, all references to this header will be automatically translated as well.

 The next item contains the rst-tag ``:menuselection:`` followed by text